 Don’t want to go abroad?
 The Norfolk Broads have been a popular holiday destination for decades, and offer safe waters for some delightful cruising – be it by sail or more often power through companies like Le Boat.
 The Broads have a very different character to the rest of the country’s canal network, although you can enjoy the same feeling of safety that come from being close to the land.

 Britain’s canal network offers a fabulous way to explore the country, without the stress of driving a car.
 Whether you prefer a traditional narrow boat or a modern craft, the boats are ideally suited to living aboard and navigating the canals and lock gates adds a special and fun dimension to the holiday for the whole family.
-Try Canal Holidays for ideas.
+See our piece on canal holidays for more ideas.